julienbornstein/doctolib-php/README.md

 This is a PHP client for [Doctolib](https://www.doctolib.fr/).
 It includes the following:

 * Helper methods for REST endpoints:
-  * Search Profiles (Doctor) by Speciality and Location, and get Booking and Availability informations.
+  * Search Profiles (Doctor) by Speciality and Location, and get Booking and Availability information.
   * Get Patient, Profile, Appointment.
   * Create, Confirm, Delete an Appointment.
   * ~~Authentication.~~ *broken*